KaixoCode/Mixijo/README.md

 `midiin`: The midi device you want to use to control the midi mappings of the channels with.

-`midiout`: Useful when you have a virtual midi device, Mixijo simply forwards all midi messages from the input to this output.
+`midiout`: Useful when you have a virtual midi device, Mixijo simply forwards all midi messages to this output.

 `buttons`: You can link buttons on your midi keyboard to batch files, we'll get to this later!